vietor/weaknet-python/README.md

 pyweaknet
 ========

-A limited network transport implementation in PYTHON.
+A limited network transport tool in PYTHON.

 # Install